Sir Gregory Page, 2nd Baronet

 The surrounding land later formed part of the Blackheath Park housing estate created by John Cator, after he purchased, stripped and eventually demolished Wricklemarsh between 1783 and 1800.
 Page's other property investments included the purchase of Battlesden Manor in Bedfordshire from Lord Bathurst in 1724.
 In 1733, for £19,000, Page bought the dilapidated Elizabethan manor house at Well Hall Place, Eltham, demolishing it to build a new mansion home, Page House (eventually demolished in 1931).

 Page's fields of interest were said by the Dictionary of National Biography to include "scholarship and languages, engineering, construction, naval architecture and surveying, collecting and building".
 The Wricklemarsh mansion was lavishly furnished and housed Page's art collection, which included works by Rubens, van Dyck, Claude, Poussin, Veronese, Salvator Rosa, Nicolaes Berchem, and Adriaen van der Werff.
 Sir John Soane's Museum boasts eight Dutch East India Company wood chairs inlaid with the coat of arms of Page and Kenward in mother of pearl.
 Page founded and patronised the Free and Easy Society, a dining club for gentlemen, for which Qianlong era Chinese armorial punch-bowls were made c.
 1755.

 He supported the creation of a new charity in London called the Foundling Hospital.
-In its Royal Charter, issued in 1739, he is listed as one of the original governors.
+In its Royal charter, issued in 1739, he is listed as one of the original governors.
 The charity worked to save abandoned children from the streets of the capital.

 Upon his death in 1775, Page's fortune was bequeathed to his great-nephew Sir Gregory Turner, 3rd Baronet of Ambrosden, Oxfordshire, who added 'Page' to his surname to become Sir Gregory Page-Turner.
 Page-Turner was the grandson of Page's sister Mary by her husband Sir Edward Turner, 1st Baronet.

 Page was interred in the family vault at St Alfege's Church, Greenwich, on 14 August 1775.

+The Page Estate in Blackheath is named after him.